 I started this website a few years ago.
 I was not a photographer and I didn't really understand what effect it would have on my life, or on my inbox for that matter.
 To begin with - not much happened.
 Every occasional email I got made me very excited and I answered them all.
 But as time went on there were more and more of them.
-I started feeling slightly pressured to answer every single one of them, until one day not too long ago when i decided to give up.
+I started feeling slightly pressured to answer every single one of them, until one day when i decided to give up.
 That decision has kind of left me feeling extremely rude though.
 I've also noticed that a lot of the questions kept coming back so I came up with the idea to make an FAQ.
 This way if I do not have time to answer your email or interview, you can hopefully still find the answers here.
 Let's try!

 What camera / film do you use?

 I am not super fussed about what camera I use.
 I am pretty sure I could work with any standard quality 35mm camera.
 The ones I use the most at the moment are my Olympus mju II and my Canon SLR.
 I also have a contax.